Entertainment industry sex trial: Weinstein connection to accused revealed to jury

 An entertainment industry veteran charged with sexually assaulting three women at post-project wrap parties was working on a Harvey Weinstein production when one of the alleged incidents happened.

-Details emerged in court today of the connection to the disgraced Hollywood filmmaker as the defence team called witnesses to give evidence in support of the alleged repeat sex
+Details emerged in court yesterday of the connection to the disgraced Hollywood filmmaker as the defence team called witnesses to give evidence in support of the alleged repeat sex offender.

 The man is on trial in the Auckland District Court before Judge Russell Collins and a jury.